thecoopgal/GloopGlopGovernance/README.md

 ---

 ### **Founder’s Note**
-> "**GloopGlop was kickstarted with a $30,000 donation from our founder — proof that we believe in building a better, fairer internet from day one.**"
+> "**GloopGlop is being kickstarted with donations from our founders, both monetarily and through their labor — proof that we believe in building a better, fairer internet from day one.**"

 ---